percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ### 9.1 Existing Clusters

 - `PerconaServerMySQL` CRs without `spec.mysql.bootstrap` continue to work as usual.
 - Existing system-user Secrets gain a new key `clusterset` on next reconcile after operator upgrade (gated by CRVersion check); the per-site operator generates the password if absent and creates the user via `ps-entrypoint.sh` on subsequent pod restarts.
-Already-running pods do not have `clustersetAdmin` until they restart; this is acceptable because the user is only needed for ClusterSet participation, which is an explicit opt-in.
+Already-running pods do not have `clusterset` until they restart; this is acceptable because the user is only needed for ClusterSet participation, which is an explicit opt-in.

 ### 9.2 CRD Compatibility